CodeByHarri/Candlestick-Trading-Analysis-Strategy/README.md

 ### 2. **STAGE 2: Feature Rich Stock Predictor [WIP]**

 In stage 2 the goal is to add both technical and non-technical features to the data in order to simulate trading ideas and strategies.
-Features ideas include *value-investing type features*, *technical analysis type features* & *sentiment analysis* .
+Features ideas include *value-investing*, *technical analysis* & *sentiment analysis* type features .

 STAGE 3-5 coming soon